 - Strong facilitation skills and past experience with cross-cultural dialogue

 - Confident working with a wide range of social groups

 - Strong leadership skills to manage program development and delivery

 - Action-oriented, entrepreneurial, flexible, and innovative approach to operational management

 - Passion, humility, integrity, positive attitude, mission-driven, and self-directed

 Reconciliation Canada values diversity and is an organization that is welcoming of all cultures, educational backgrounds, age, gender, sexual orientation, and abilities.
 As an Indigenous-led organization, we recognize and celebrate the diversity of all peoples, and promote cultural competencies of each employee.

 We are committed to respecting diversity within our workforce and specifically to increasing the number of Indigenous employees within our organization.
 As preference may be given to qualified Indigenous applicants, we ask that they self-identify in our recruitment and staffing processes.

-To apply, please send your cover letter and resume at [email protected] by Sunday, June 27, 2021.
-Please note that applications are reviewed on a rolling basis.
+To apply, please send your cover letter and resume to email@example.com by Sunday, August 22, 2021.